Feel like you’ll never stop living paycheck to paycheck? Learn how to get ahead in life with these 7 ideas you can put

 We all have what I call “found money” from time to time.
 Anything from finding a $5 bill on the sidewalk to receiving a refund check to change from the bottom of your purse.

 What do you do with your found money?
 Maybe you indulge in a splurge or just fold it into our checking account (where it winds up being spent on heaven only knows what).

-But if you’re intentional about this money, those pennies can add up to something great.
+But if you’re intentional about this money, learning what to do with pennies can add up to something great.

 To start with, have a designated place for found money.
 It can be a mason jar, a piggy bank, or a dedicated bank account you open for just that type of stash (we love Capital One 360 for this!).
 Just don’t fold it into your wallet with your regular spending money.

 Now decide how you will put that money to work!
 What do you want or need now?
 Some options include:

 - create a sinking fund

-- pay off debt (which you should always make a priority!)
+- learn how to get out of debt (which you should always make a priority!)

 - save up for a Christmas/birthday account